Obscurely/RustTemplate/fuzz/README.md

 given a set of existing inputs (a "corpus"), it will attempt to slightly change (or "mutate") these inputs into new inputs that cover parts of the code that haven't yet been observed.
-Using this strategy, we can quite efficiently generate testcases which cover significant portions of the program, both with expected and unexpected data.
+Using this strategy, we can quite efficiently generate test cases which cover significant portions of the program, both with expected and unexpected data.
 [This is really quite effective for finding bugs.](https://github.com/rust-fuzz/trophy-case)